nasty-codes-software/.github/profile/README.md

 ### What I Do

-- Web apps, sites & APIs
+- Web apps, PaaS/SaaS solutions, CRM/CMS systems, sites & APIs
 - Desktop tools & modding
 - Custom solutions & infrastructure
-- Performance, clarity & control

-I build things from scratch — with clean code, tight feedback loops, and a focus on real-world use.
+I build things from scratch — with clean code and a focus on real-world use.

 ---